-The question I get most from founders building their first thing is: what stack should I use?
+--- The question I get most from founders building their first product is: what stack should I use?
 They want me to say Next.js, Rails, Django, Laravel, T3, Remix, SvelteKit, or this week's framework du jour.
 They want a definitive answer to stop deliberating and start building.

-Almost every framework choice for an MVP is reversible.
+Founders often feel disappointed by this answer, expecting a technical depth signal, not an operational one.
+But here's why it's right: almost every framework choice for an MVP is reversible.
 Founders imagine the company at scale, where rewriting the platform from Rails to Go is a major undertaking.
-They aren't building at scale yet.
-They're building at zero customers, where rewriting from one stack to another is a weekend's work.
+But they're building at zero customers, where switching stacks is a weekend's work.
 The cost of being wrong about the stack at MVP time is roughly zero.
 The cost of being late, or never shipping, is enormous.

-So the framework question becomes: which framework lets you, the founder, ship fastest?
-The answer is dictated by what you know.
+So the framework question becomes: which framework lets you, the founder, ship the fastest?
+The answer depends on what you know.

 If you've shipped Rails apps before, build the MVP in Rails.
 Don't switch to Next.js because the YC batch is on Next.js.